canonical/certification-docs/Self-Test_Guide-16.04.rst

 https://certification.canonical.com/hardware/create-system

+If you have problems accessing this site, contact your account manager.

 .. image:: images/hardware-creation-flowchart-landscape.png
            :alt: This flowchart outlines the steps necessary to create hardware entries on C3.
            :width: 100%

-If you have problems accessing this site, contact your account manager.
+The process of creating an entry is outlined in the preceding flowchart.
 When creating an entry, you must enter assorted pieces of information:

 #.
 Fill in the details: